-When checking out those new features of Sybase 15.7 (yes, from time to time I got to see what commercial databases are up to), I stumbled over an interesting and yet amusing line: “Fully Recoverable DDL”.
+When checking out the new features of Sybase 15.7 (yes, from time to time I get around to see what commercial databases are up to), I stumbled over an interesting and yet amusing line: “Fully Recoverable DDL”.
 The details seem to indicate that not just Sybase is still having a hard time to handle transactional and crash safe DDLs in a proper way.

 Basically everything people need for their daily work is fully transactional.
 CREATE TABLE, ALTER TABLE, CREATE INDEX – everything works just like a charm.